10 Best Construction Payroll Services for 2026: Guide

 Certified Payroll Reporting

 For any federally funded construction project over $2,000, contractors must submit weekly certified payroll reports.
-These reports, often completed on federal Form WH-347, verify that workers are being paid the local prevailing wage.
+These reports, often completed on federal Form WH 347, verify that workers are being paid the local prevailing wage.
 Each report must include a signed “Statement of Compliance,” confirming the information is accurate and complete.
 The process is mandatory and requires meticulous record keeping for every employee on the job site.

 Prevailing Wages and the Davis Bacon Act